113ll3/Ibmclouddocscli/faq.md

 Applications that are created or enabled from the CLI come with pre-configured settings encapsulated in the `cli-config.yml` file.
 The `cli-config.yml` contains default entries that are used by the commands of the CLI that can be overridden by values that are passed through the command line.

-Apps that have deployed to a DevOps Toolchain may also contain files such as `toolchain.yml` and `pipeline.yml`.
+Apps that have deployed to a DevOps toolchain may also contain files such as `toolchain.yml` and `pipeline.yml`.
 Apps that are being manually deployed can contain a `manifest.yml` and Helm chart files (for deployment to Cloud Foundry or Kubernetes, for example).

 ## How are local containers used?
 {: #cli-faq-containers}